WRF User Support and Information

 These include coding standards, code testing requirements,

-and submission procedures.
+and submittal procedures.
 Prospective contributors

 should familiarize themselves with these

-requirements by consulting the document
+requirements by consulting the contributor information document:

 for WRF Code Contributors.
 They should also note